knoxville-utilities-board/nrg-ui/packages/ember-core/CONTRIBUTING.md

 ## Running tests

-- `cd apps/test-app`
+- `cd docs`
 - `pnpm test` – Runs the test suite on the current Ember version
 - `pnpm test:watch` – Runs the test suite in "watch mode"

 ### Ember Try

 This project uses [ember-try](https://github.com/ember-cli/ember-try) to test against multiple versions of Ember.
-To run the test suite against all supported versions of Ember, run `pnpm --filter 'test-app' exec ember try:each --skip-cleanup`.
+To run the test suite against all supported versions of Ember, run `pnpm --filter docs exec ember try:each --skip-cleanup`.

 ## Running the test application

-- `cd apps/test-app`
+- `cd docs`
 - `pnpm start`
 - Visit the test application at [http://localhost:4200](http://localhost:4200).